betable/betable-ios-sdk/README.md

 ### Launching

-You must now launch your app before you can authorize or use any API's.
-This must be done in your application delegate's `+applicationDidFinishLaunchingWithOptions:` method. to launch, simply call the `launchWithOptions:` method on the betable object and pass in the launchOptions from the `+applicationDidFinishLaunchingWithOptions:` method.
+You must now launch your app before the game can authorize or use any API's.
+This must be done in the `UIApplicationDelegate`'s `+applicationDidFinishLaunchingWithOptions:` method. to launch, simply call the `launchWithOptions:` method on the betable object and pass in the launchOptions from the `+applicationDidFinishLaunchingWithOptions:` method.

     - (void)launchWithOptions:(NSDictionary*)launcOptions;